willisq/rest-api-practice/README.md

-A sample CRUD rest made with node and express
+A simple CRUD rest made with node and express.